martinsolent/figma/docs/sharing/child_8.md

 ![](../images/proto_share/obs/11_OBS.png)

-Creating the presenter in a rounded circle
+### Creating the presenter in a rounded circle

+{: .note }
+In most user testing environments, **you probably don’t need to place the tester in a circle.** You can just leave them in the normal rectangle layout it comes with.
+However, this might be useful for other uses of OBS Studio.

 To do this, create a new scene.
 In the Scenes panel at the bottom of the screen, click on the +.